Pass system (Canadian history)

-The pass system was enforced by the Department of Indian Affairs (DIA) through an amendment to the Indian Act which granted local Indian Agents the powers of a Justice of the Peace.
-Through their judicial power over almost every aspect of First Nations' lives, the local agents could enforce the pass system arbitrarily.
-Under the pretext of criminal code vagrancy laws and loitering provisions of the Indian Act, they authorized North-West Mounted Police (NWMP) officers to detain Indigenous people who were off reserve without the required document signed by either an agent or one of the instructors of the agricultural programs.
-Most detainees would be returned to their reserves; punishment for leaving the reserve without a pass could include imprisonment.
+The pass system was administered by the Department of Indian Affairs (DIA); its authority to do so derived from a provision of the Indian Act which granted local Indian agents the powers of a justice of the peace.
+Under the broad powers granted to them to administer the reserves, the agents were responsible for the enforcement of the pass system; this was often done somewhat arbitrarily.
+Under the pretext of broadly defined vagrancy and loitering offences, North-West Mounted Police (NWMP) officers were authorized to detain Indigenous people who were off reserve without appropriate documentation.
+Detainees would typically be returned to their reserves; punishment for leaving the reserve without a pass could include imprisonment.